barihari/design-portfolio/content/portfolio/project-5.md

       main component is a wireframe crafted with its non-negotiable atoms and molecules along with its responsive mobile counterpart.
 Also, I built it with Figma's auto layout feature.

-      Finally, I shared the Ares library, where it can be extended by all designers for the brands they work on.
     type: text_section
   - image_alt: lorem-ipsum
     caption: lorem-ipsum